goelvidhi/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 CUBIC MAY implement an algorithm to detect spurious retransmissions, such as DSACK {{?RFC3708}}, Forward RTO-Recovery {{?RFC5682}} or Eifel {{?RFC3522}}.
-Once a spurious loss event is detected, CUBIC SHOULD restore the original values of above mentioned variables as follows.
-For the congestion window, CUBIC chooses the larger of the current and the previous congestion window values in accordance with its performance goals.
+Once a spurious loss event is detected, CUBIC SHOULD restore the original values of above mentioned variables as follows if the current cwnd is lower than the prior_cwnd.
+Restoring to the original values ensures that CUBIC's performance is similar to what it would be if there were no spurious losses.

 ~~~
+    if (cwnd < prior_cwnd) {
-    cwnd = max(cwnd, prior_cwnd)
+        cwnd = prior_cwnd
         ssthresh = prior_ssthresh
         W_max = prior_W_max
         K = prior_K
         epoch_start = prior_epoch_start
         W_est = prior_W_est
+    }
 ~~~

-Restoring to the original values ensures that CUBIC's performance is similar to what it would be if there were no spurious losses.
+In rare cases, when the detection happens long after a spurious loss event, CUBIC SHOULD continue to use the current and the most recent values of these variables.

 ## Slow Start